boryspaulewicz/bhsdtr2/Readme.md

 If this model was fitted using stan you would also see a similar summary table, but the object returned by the samples function would contain all the posterior samples, stored as a three dimensional array, where the first dimension is the sample number, the second dimension is the dimensionality of the parameter (d' has 1, meta-d' has 2, thresholds have K - 1, sd ratio has 1, latent mean has 1), and the third dimension corresponds to all the unique combinations of the predictors specified in the model formula for the given parameter, seen above as the names of the rows.

-All you have to do to fit the UV version of this model is introduce the model formula for the sdratio parameter.
-Here, for example, we assume that the ratio of the standard deviations may vary between the participants:
+To do to fit the UV version of this model you have to introduce the model formula for the sdratio parameter.
+Here, for example, we assume that the ratio of the standard deviations doest not depend on any of the two factors, but may vary between the participants:

 ``` r
 m = bhsdtr(c(dprim ~ duration * order + (duration | id), thr ~ order + (1 | id),